arungeorgesaji/hackatime-doctor/README.md

    ```

 6. Run the executable directly from the extracted folder, or for global access, copy hackatime-doctor.exe to a directory in your system PATH (like C:\Program Files\HackaTime Doctor)
+Note: You may need to run PowerShell as Administrator while running the script.

 #### Linux/macOS
 1. Download the appropriate release for your platform in your desired location